-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 module Ecluse.Core.Security.Host (

--- * Outbound host allowlist
+-- * Outbound host:port allowlist

 isAllowedUpstreamHost,